Plugging Ambien: The Dangers Rectal Zolpidem Use

 Signs Of Ambien Abuse

-• bizarre behavior with no recollection
+• bizarre behavior with complete memory loss of the events

-• increased or hyper-sexual behaviors
+• increased or hypersexual behaviors

-• blackouts
+• complete blackouts lasting hours

-• being more uninhibited than normal
+• acting far more uninhibited than normal personality would suggest

 Dangers Of Plugging Ambien